You Be the Coder: Laparoscopy and Laparotomy- Published on Fri, Sep 01, 2000

 (49000) separately with any abdominal procedure.
 Thus, you should eliminate 49000 from the list.
 You’ll see that CPT® labels a diagnostic laparoscopy

-According to the Correct Coding Initiative, when any open abdominal procedure is performed, an exploration of the surgical field routinely is performed to identify anatomic structures or any anomalies that may be present.
-Accordingly, an exploratory laparotomy (49000) is not billed separately with any abdominal procedure.
-Thus 49000 is eliminated from the list.
-A diagnostic laparoscopy (49320) is labeled as a separate procedure.
+(49320) as a separate procedure.
 This statement indicates that the procedure, although it can be performed separately, is generally included in a more comprehensive procedure and the service may not be reported when a related, more comprehensive service is performed.
 This eliminates 49320 from the list.
-This leaves the excision of the pelvis mass (49200) and the lysis of adhesions (58740) as billable services.
-When multiple surgical procedures are reported, the most expensive procedure is reported first.
-Modifier -51 (multiple procedures) is appended to the lesser of the two procedures, in this case 58740.
+This leaves the excision of the pelvis mass (49203-49205) and the lysis of adhesions (58740) as billable services.
+In order to select the correct code for the pelvic mass removal you will need to know the size of the excised mass.
+When multiple surgical procedures are reported, you should report the most expensive procedure first.
+You should apply modifier 51 (Multiple procedures) to the lesser of the two procedures — in this case, 58740.